leonardoLavagna/Cryptography/README.md

 - **RSA** contains the standard RSA code in C for asymmetric cryptography;
 - **Rijndael_sbox** contains the implementation of one of the buildin blocks to develop the Advanced Encryption Standard (AES), in particular the Rijandael s-box.

-Each folder has its own README file with more informations.
+Each folder has its own documentation file with more informations.